BartMassey/popcount/README.md

     popcount_tabular_8: 1e+09 iters in 3365 msecs for 3.37 nsecs/iter
     popcount_tabular_16: 1e+09 iters in 4386 msecs for 4.39 nsecs/iter

+</blockquote>In general, compiling with CLANG made the slow
+benchmarks a little faster, and the fast ones slightly slower.
+The most important difference was probably `popcount_tabular_8`, which sped to 3.16 nsecs/iter.

-</blockquote>Note that most of the conclusions of 2009
-remain roughly valid.
+Note that most of the conclusions of 2009 remain roughly valid.
 Naive is still as terrible as one would expect.
 Most everything else is more-or-less tied, except 8-bit tabular, which is some 25% faster.
 Note that